- Investigators & Co-Investigators

 Kathryn Cullen, M.D.

-Dr. Cullen (she/her) is an Associate Professor and Director of the Child and Adolescent Psychiatry at the University of Minnesota Medical School in Minneapolis.
+Dr. Cullen (she/her) is a Professor and Director of the Child and Adolescent Psychiatry at the University of Minnesota Medical School in Minneapolis.
 She received a bachelor of arts degree from the University of Chicago.
 She completed medical school, residency training, and child and adolescent psychiatry fellowship training at the University of Minnesota.
 She also completed a research training fellowship in Neurobehavioral Development at the University of Minnesota.
 She has been on the faculty in the Department of Psychiatry since 2008.
-Dr. Cullen's research focuses on adolescent depression and related problems such as self-injury.
+Dr. Cullen's research focuses on adolescent depression, self-injury, and suicide risk in young people.
+Her research methods include brain imaging and longitudinal studies, including clinical trials.
+Her scope of work has recently expanded to include a focus on creativity, mental health, and the brain in young people.
+Dr. Cullen's current work is funded by the National Institute of Mental Health, the National Endowment for the Arts, and the Minnesota Arts Board.

 Bonnie Klimes-Dougan, Ph.D, LP